-2.2.2 Use a Clemco 1-1/2-NPT cone check valve, Stock No. 02296.
+2.2.2 Use a Clemco 1-1/2-NPT cone check valve, stock no. 02296.
 A smaller size valve could restrict air movement and reduce nozzle pressure.
-Do not use a swing check valve, as the swing gate may break in blast machine applications.
-When installing the valve, make sure the directional arrow is pointing with the air flow, toward the machine.
+Do not use a swing check valve, which may break in blast machine applications.
+When installing the valve, make sure the directional arrow is pointing in the direction of the air flow, toward the machine.